SolePera/solepera.github.io/_pubs/KidRec21-AllToghetherNow.md

 ---

 {: .citation}
 Emiliana Murgia, Monica Landoni, Theo Huibers, and Maria Soledad Pera.
 2021. ["All Together Now: Teachers as Research Partners in the Design of Search Technology for the Classroom"](#).
-In <cite> Proceedings of the 5th International and Interdisciplinary Perspectives on Children & Recommender and Information Retrieval Systems: Search and REcommendation Technology through the Lens of a Teacher (KidRec 2021), co-located with ACM IDC 2021</cite>.
+In <cite> Proceedings of the 5th International and Interdisciplinary Perspectives on Children & Recommender and Information Retrieval Systems: Search and Recommendation Technology through the Lens of a Teacher (KidRec 2021), co-located with ACM IDC 2021</cite>.

 ## Abstract